ra1nb0rn/SimpleRegexScan/README.md

 Example: simple_regex_scan -ufs -i /var/www/html/mycms
 ```

 Simple Regex Scan provides five predefined regexes that are used by default.
-If any flag out of ``{-u, -f, -k, -s, -x}`` is specified, all non predefined regexes that are not explicitly specifed are not used.
+If any flag out of ``{-u, -f, -k, -s, -x}`` is specified, all non predefined regexes that are not explicitly specified are not used.

 **Example call:**
 ```
 simple_regex_scan -f -c "(eval.*(.*\\\$.*);" /var/www/html/mycms
 ```
 This has the tool scan all PHP files within the directory "/var/www/html/mycms" for file inclusions and the use of the ``eval(...)`` function with a variable.
 Note the triple backslash to properly escape the dollar sign in a shell environment.
 Also, because the output text can be a bit wide, be sure to stretch your terminal if you get output that is difficult to read.
+Alternatively you can disable colored output and print the results to a file via I/O redirection.

 ## Contribution &amp; Bugs
 If you want to contribute, or have any questions or suggestions, use GitHub or directly contact me via Email <a href="mailto:dustin.born@gmx.de">here</a>.
 If you found a bug or have other troubles, feel free to open an issue.